 - Decrease stress

-Take care of your mental health as it is a critical component of your overall health.
+With the guidance of Psychologist Hamilton take care of your mental health as it is a critical component of your overall health.
 Eat well, stay active, talk about your feelings with people you trust, ask for help if you need it and do more things you love.

 Positive mental health will make you stay physically healthy.